rustyrussell/lightning-rfc/02-peer-protocol.md

 funding transaction after a reasonable timeout.

-From the point of waiting for `funding_locked` onward, either node MAY fail the channel if it does not receive a required response from the other node after a reasonable timeout.
+From the point of waiting for `funding_locked` onward, either node MAY send an `error` and fail the channel if it does not receive a required response from the other node after a reasonable timeout.

 #### Rationale